 With the reopening of the south wing in May 2013 a new presentation of the art of the 12th to the 19th century was opened to the public in the Museum Wiesbaden.
-Parallel to that, the "Naturhistorische Sammlungen" (natural history collections) opened with the new "Ästhetik der Natur - Aesthetics of Nature" permanent exhibition in the north wing.
+Parallel to that, the "Naturhistorische Sammlungen" (Natural History Collections) opened with the new "Ästhetik der Natur" (Aesthetics of Nature) permanent exhibition in the north wing.
 The natural science collection comprises not only geological and mineral exhibits, but also exhibits of vertebrates and botanical exhibits.
 After completion of the overall refurbishments, the building now offers a tour of a broad panorama of art to nature on a 7,000 square metre exhibition area.

-Tuesdays and Thursdays from 10 a.m. to 8 p.m, Wednesdays, Fridays, Saturdays and Sundays from 10 a.m. to 5 p.m.
-Closed: Mondays, 1st January, 1st May, 24th, 25th and 31st December.
+Tuesdays and Thursdays from 10 a.m. to 8 p.m, Wednesdays and Fridays to Sundays, as well as on public holidays from 10 a.m. to 5 p.m.
+Closed: Mondays, January 1st, May 1st, December 24th, 25th and 31st.